OMAC (comics): Powers and abilities

 Brother Eye can activate the virus in any infected person, at any time, within planetary range.
 Once activated, the person is covered in cybernetic armor and becomes a thrall to Brother Eye's commands.

 An OMAC unit has access to archives on almost every metahuman on file, and can simulate countermeasures to the powers of a variety of superheroes and supervillains for the purpose of targeting the weaknesses of an opponent.
-Among the many inbuilt powers an OMAC drone possesses include flight, enhanced modular physicals pertaining to strength, speed, agility, reflexes, stamina, etc. and firing various energy beams from its facial/chest eye and hands with caustic, concussive, or blinding effects.
-In addition, the OMAC unit can metamorphose their nanobionic forms into various shapes and sizes; e.i. being able to change and alter extremities, its limbs into pincers and razor blades or even self generated cannonry, recombine upon and atop of one another to take on gigantic proportions as well as interface with technology using onboard micromachinery (regularly used amongst one another as a hive mind collective).
+Among the many inbuilt powers an OMAC drone possesses include flight, enhanced physical abilities, and projecting energy beams from its face and hands.
+In addition, the OMAC unit can transform into various shapes and sizes, i.e. being able to change and alter its limbs into blades and cannons, as well as to interface with technology.

-Said drones can also repurpose their microtech towards disabling and simulating the advanced technological capacities of other innovative creations, like the protective shielding of Themyscira.

 Their main function is the application of nanotechnology to simulate the weaknesses of an opposing superpowered being whilst detaining and dispatching them.
 Such as shooting fire, project needles of artificial cellulose (against Alan Scott; an approximation of his weakness to wood), dispense flame-retarding foam, even once simulating Shazam's lightning power forcing Mary Marvel to revert to her human form.
-It can disable the Eradicator effortlessly.
-The only weakness an OMAC has is that it is human beneath its shell, intended as a deterrent to prevent heroes from using lethal force against them.